ametnes/nesis/docs/src/installing/ametnes.md

 Nesis is available on the Ametnes Platform and can be deployed in your kubernetes cluster wherever you host it.

-The first step is to setup your kubernetes cluster as an Ametnes Application Location.
+The first step is to set up your kubernetes cluster as an Ametnes Application Location.
 See these detailed <a href="https://cloud.ametnes.com/docs/concepts/data-service-location/" target="_blank">instructions</a>.

 ## Create the service